 I have a preference for whimsical design and Janice’s chicken fit the bill. 🙂

-The rabbit is about 12 inch long and 6 inch tall.
+The rabbit is about 12 inches long and 6 inches tall.

 With 2 gleaming white tusks and flared ears, Sarah’s elephant reminds me of Babar The Elephant.
 Different parts of the body are knitted separately and then assembled.
 This gives the elephant a more realistic shape.

 21. Sara’s Babar Elephant